Registration, nomination, payment and cancellation policies

-Nominations will be called for in advance with a closing date around three weeks before the course commences.
+Nominations will be called for in advance with a closing date one week before the course commences.

-Nominations will be accompanied by a request for invoice or accompanied by credit card payment details (when this is available) which will be processed as nominations are accepted.
-This will normally be two weeks before the course begins or shortly after the nomination is assessed (in the case of late nominations).
+Nominations need to be accompanied by a request for invoice or accompanied by credit card payment details (when this is available) which will be processed as nominations are accepted.
+This will normally be one week before the course begins or shortly after the nomination is accepted (in the case of late nominations).

 If a nominee becomes unavailable, a substitute nomination which meets the course criteria may be made.
 For courses with a security clearance requirement, one working day is normally required to confirm the clearance.

 For late substitutions, the NSC may invoice for out of pocket costs such as travel deposits.

 For those longer programs where a last minute substitute may not be possible or preferred, a nominee may also withdraw and transfer to the next available program.
 This will attract a charge which is usually 50 per cent of the course fee.

 Use of discount course vouchers

 Where the NSC sells a discount course voucher, the voucher is spent when applied to a course nomination.
 The cancellation policy relevant to that course will then apply.
 Vouchers have an expiry date and must be applied to a nominations before they expire.